Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Time Complexity Bounds for the Network Identification Problem

 Therefore the diagonal entries are also equal.
-This implies that $\mathcal Q = \E_{K_n}N\E_{K_n}^T$ and completes the proof of the lemma. \end{proof}
+This implies that $\mathcal Q = \E_{K_n}N\E_{K_n}^\top$ and completes the proof of the lemma. \end{proof}

 We now prove Theorem \ref{thm.Complexity}. \begin{proof} We first deal with a similar problem.
-We assume we have a single agent with $m$ inputs and $m$ outputs, evolving according to the equation $\dot{x} = -f(x) + w,\ y = h(x)$.
+We consider a single agent with $m$ inputs and $m$ outputs, evolving according to the equation $\dot{x} = -f(x) + w,\ y = h(x)$.
 We are again allowed to measure the output and its derivatives up to order $q$, or change the $\mathcal{C}^{q+1}$ function defining the input, no faster than once every $\Delta t$ seconds.
-Moreover, all measurements are accurate up to a relative order of magnitude no larger than $\e$.
-Specifically, choose any positive-definite matrix $P\in \mathbb{R}^{m\times m}$ a large enough arbitrary scalar $\varrho>0$.
-Consider the following single agent with $m$ inputs and outputs,
+Moreover, all measurements are accurate up to a relative error of $\e$.
+Specifically, we choose any positive-definite matrix $P\in \mathbb{R}^{m\times m}$ and an arbitrary large enough scalar $\varrho>0$, and consider the single agent $\Sigma_P$ with $m$ inputs and outputs, as defined in Lemma \ref{lem.Numerics}.
 We claim any algorithm computing $P$ with some finite error (with probability $1$) must take at least $m$ measurements in the worst case, and that if the algorithm is deterministic, then its worst case complexity is at least $\Omega(m^{\omega_1})$.
-We will prove it below, but first show that it is enough to prove the theorem.
-Consider a network reconstruction problem with agents $\dot{x}_i = u_i$, static controllers $g_{ij}(x) = x$, and an underlying graph $\G = K_n$., where the coupling matrix $N$ is unknown.
-The dynamics of the system can be written as $\dot{x} = -\E_{K_n}N\E_{K_n}^Tx+ w$.
-We note that this system has two decoupled subsystems - one for the scalar $\mathbbm{1}_n^T x$, and one for the vector $\mathrm{Proj}_{\mathbbm{1}_n^\perp}x$.
-We shall focus on the latter.
-More specifically, we consider the matrix $V\in\mathbb{R}^{(n-1)\times n}$ having the following vectors as rows:
+We will prove it below, but first show this claim proves the theorem.
+Consider a network identification problem with agents $\dot{x}_i = u_i$, static controllers $g_{ij}(x) = x$, and an underlying graph $\G = K_n$., where the coupling matrix $N$ is unknown.
+The dynamics of the network can be written as $\dot{x} = -\E_{K_n}N\E_{K_n}^\top x+ w$.
+We note that this system has two decoupled subsystems - one for the scalar $\mathbbm{1}_n^\top x$, and one for the relative states vector $\mathrm{Proj}_{\mathbbm{1}_n^\perp}x$.
+Focusing on the latter, we consider the matrix $V\in\mathbb{R}^{(n-1)\times n}$ having the following vectors as rows for $k=1,\ldots,n-1$: